babakansari/ContainerizeDotnetApp/README.md

 - Run the container by the following command shell script once image is created:
 `.\RunContainer.ps1`

-- The following command is to run the self-contained app created:
+- The following command could be used to run the self-contained app created:
 `./TestsInDocker`

-- *NOTE:* The following command is to run NOT self-contained dotnet core app (The docker image here is self-contained):
+- *NOTE:* The following command is to run NOT self-contained dotnet core app.
+We installed dotnet core in the container to use it for running the tests:
 `dotnet TestsInDocker.dll`

+## MS Test
+- Publish the assemblies, build image and then run the tests:
+`sudo dotnet test TestsInDocker.MSTest.dll -v n`